Does Giving Space or Going “No Contact” Help to Reconcile?

 Related Podcast: Is Going No Contact a Good Way to Get My Spouse to Come Back?

 “I read somewhere that giving space will make my spouse miss me and be open to working on our marriage.
 Do you agree with that?”

 There is only one case in which I think this would work.
 That’s if your spouse is not really serious about leaving you in the first place.
-If your spouse is separating as a ploy to get you to change your behavior, then it may work because it will make your spouse’s plan backfire.
-This case does not hold for people who are serious about leaving.
-Rather than miss you, they will be relieved and will think of you less and less often as they move on with their life.
-This gimmicky strategy, of trying to get a spouse to miss you, is still used by many people because it will work for a small percentage of people (the ones who are not serious about ending the marriage).
+Men, in particular, need to be aware that there are different reasons why wives separate.
+If your spouse is separating as a ploy to get you to change your behavior, then giving space may work.
+This is because it will make your spouse’s plan backfire and she will fear losing you.

 “Do you have any gimmicky strategies to use instead of giving space?”

 No. I don’t believe in gimmicks, tricks, lies, or manipulation.
 Even when these partially work, they end up doing even more damage to relationships.
 I work on one thing only—rebuilding genuine love through methods that are genuinely loving.